Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Analysis of the Results

-The results show that the vulnerability most frequently analyzed is Reentrancy, with 130 tools, followed by Timestamp Dependency, with 78 tools, and Integer Overflow/Underflow, with 62 tools. \Cref{tab:topten} lists the top ten vulnerabilities detected by tools.
-This knowledge is informative and crucial for understanding the current state of vulnerabilities in smart contracts.
-It is worth highlighting that the tools identified in our study cannot identify all the vulnerabilities present in our taxonomy.
+\Cref{tab:topten} shows that the most frequently analyzed vulnerability is Reentrancy, with 130 tools, followed by Timestamp Dependency, with 78 tools, and Integer Overflow/Underflow, with 62 tools.
+According to the Systematization of Knowledge by Rezaei et al.~\cite{rezaei2025sokrootcause1}, a qualitative analysis of 50 high-impact smart contract exploits between 2022 and 2025 revealed total losses amounting to 1,093,979,779\$.
+Among these, the Reentrancy vulnerability alone accounted for losses exceeding 118\$ billion.
+External Dependency Vulnerabilities caused losses exceeding 222\$ billion, and Access Control Vulnerabilities caused losses exceeding 417\$ billion.
+A price manipulation vulnerability, not listed among the top 10 detected vulnerabilities, caused a total loss of 279,750,000\$ billion.
+The multi-tier root-cause framework for smart contract exploits proposed in the SoK~\cite{rezaei2025sokrootcause1} highlighted that incidents are rarely single-shot failures.
+Only 19 of the 50 exploits relied solely on a code defect; the rest involved chains of two or more weaknesses.
+The most significant financial losses often stem from failure areas that code-centric audits may overlook, e.g. \textit{Flawed Economic Design \& Protocol Logic} and \textit{Protocol Lifecycle \& Governance Failures}.
+When automated tools are insufficient to ensure a satisfactory audit support, several defensive practices that have proven effective at preventing past incidents can be adopted.
+These include the use of invariants to verify state changes or upgrades, as well as staged roll-outs to gradually deploy and test contract updates.
+This knowledge is informative and crucial for understanding the current state of smart contract vulnerabilities.
+It is worth noting that the tools identified in our study cannot detect all the vulnerabilities in our taxonomy.
 Of the 192 vulnerabilities, 113 are not addressed by tools.
 Furthermore, of the 79 vulnerabilities addressed, only 16 are detected by at least 10 tools.
 In other words, several vulnerabilities can be detected using only a few available tools.